ku-dml/mol-infer/README.md

 ---
 title: "Readme for the Mol-Infer project"
-date: "September 12th 2020"
+date: "September 23, 2020"
 author: "Discrete Mathematics Lab, Kyoto University"
 ---

 WARN: at the current point (Sep.
-11, 2020) this repository has not been fully prepared.
-Please wait for some days before we can finish the final development and documentation for a release.
+23, 2020) this repository has not been fully prepared.
+Please wait for some days before we can finish the final development and documentation for a full release.

 # mol-infer: Molecular Infering

-Mol-infer is a project developed by ku-dml, the Discrete Mathematics Lab at Kyoto Univerisity.
+Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
 After many years research on original graph algorithms for infering molecular, we decided to open-source our programs for public use.
 If you found it was useful in your research, please consider to cite our following paper as well as this GitHub repository.

 > N.A.
-Azam, J. Zhu, Y. Sun, Y. Shi, A. Shurbevski, L. Zhao, H. Nagamochi and T. Akutsu, A Novel Method for Inference of Acyclic Chemical Compounds with Bounded Branch-height Based on Artificial Neural Networks and Integer Programming, Preprint (arxiv), 2020.
+Azam, J. Zhu, Y. Sun, Y. Shi, A. Shurbevski, L. Zhao, H. Nagamochi and T. Akutsu, A Novel Method for Inference of Acyclic Chemical Compounds with Bounded Branch-height Based on Artificial Neural Networks and Integer Programming, 2020, https://arxiv.org/abs/2009.09646.

 ## Introduction